IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 	- Mettlewise thinks the kites have surveillance equipment to catch petty crimes - Owl let her think it was her idea, helped develop the equipment
 	- some kites also disperse fliers for the temple (could be a good plot hook!)
 - Kites have remote device to hijack Eledeia's automata and control them
-	- Owl manage to steal a key to Eledeia automata - how?
+	- Owl manage to steal a key to Eledeia automata - how? used assassin to break in?
 - discreetly transport automata by loading a bunch into cargo container, have one push it around - cargo loading automata are fairly common with the Giltstern crew
 	- also use to transport sahuagin in cargo
 Reservoir Attacks